 If you’re like us, there’s probably one area you feel like you can’t work enough: your abs.
 More specifically, your lower abs.
 It seems like no matter how much training you do, they just stay the same.
-Well there’s a reason for that.
+Well, there’s a reason for that.

 “It is important to train the core because that is your center for balance,” Butler says.
 “Plus, a strong core can help reduce back pain.”

 “Lower abs are very difficult to strengthen because that is where our body stores most of its excess fat,” says Butler.
 “And for women, the hormone estrogen naturally wants to hold onto fat in this area.”

 Don’t blame us if it hurts to laugh the day after this routine.

-Perform each exercise for 30 seconds with 10 seconds of rest between moves.
+Perform each exercise for 30 seconds, with 10 seconds of rest between moves.
 Complete the entire circuit 1 to 3 times.

-1. Heel Tap
+1. Heel tap

-2. Mountain Climber
+2. Mountain climber

-From a high plank position, with your body straight and hips level, lift right foot and draw right knee to chest between your hands.
-As you return right leg to plank, lift left foot and draw left knee to chest between your hands.
+Start in high plank position with your body straight and your hips level.
+Lift your right foot and draw right knee to chest between your hands.
+As you return your right leg to plank, lift your left foot and draw left knee to chest between your hands.

-4. Slider Pike
+4. Slider pike

 You’ll need sliders or towels to pull off this move.

-5. Straight Leg Raise
+5. Straight leg raise

-If you're prone to low back pain or have access to a pull-up bar, try this variation instead.
-Holding a pull-up bar, brace your core and lift your legs off the ground to hip height.
-Beginners can bend their knees, or you can keep your legs straight (hinging only a the hip) for more of a challenge.
-Slowly lower the legs to start position.
+Holding a pullup bar, brace your core and lift your legs off the ground to hip height.
+Beginners can bend their knees, or you can keep your legs straight (hinging only at the hip) for more of a challenge.
+Slowly lower your legs to the starting position.

-6. Cross Body Climber
+6. Cross body climber

-7. Slider Knee Tuck
+7. Slider knee tuck

 You’ll need sliders or towels for this move.

-8. Rolling Plank
+8. Rolling plank

-Start in low plank position on forearms.
-Hold for 10 seconds, then roll on to your right elbow, stacking feet, and hold side plank for 10 seconds, engaging your obliques.
+Start in low plank position on your forearms.
+Hold for 10 seconds.
+Roll onto your right elbow, stacking your feet, and hold side plank for 10 seconds, engaging your obliques.

-9. Roll Up
+9. Roll up